BBrixen/BinaryPlus/docs/tutorial.md

 $ Variables can be re-defined (with different types) var int myVariable = 5 var bool myVariable = false

+$ If you want to use unary operators, like - for integers or ! for booleans,
+$ then you will need to define your own functions for those
+$ However!
+We have included our own int_negate and bool_negate for you
+$ These functions are already defined in the global namespace and can perform unary negation var int x = int_negate(10) var bool y = bool_negate(false)
 ```

 ## Printing/Outputting to Console